Psykotikism/Mutant_Tanks/INFORMATION.md

 				// The Mutant Special Infected has this many chances out of 100.0% to spawn.
 				// Note: Clones, respawned Mutant Special Infected, randomized Special Infected, and Mutant Special Infected spawned through the Mutant Special Infected menu are not affected.
+				// Note: If each enabled Mutant Special Infected has less than 100% chance of spawning, then every enabled Mutant Special Infected that has a 1% or higher chance of spawning will have an equal chance to spawn.
 				// Note: Do not change this setting if you are unsure of how it works.
 				// --
 				// Minimum: 0.0 (No chance)